jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-09.md

 ---
-layout: post
+layout: page
-title: Euler, "Elements of Algebra", Section II, Chapter 9.
+title: Chapter 9.
 "Of Cubes, and of the Extraction of Cube Roots."
+part: I
+section: II
+chapter: 9
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section II.
-"Of the different Methods of calculating Compound Quantities."
-Chapter 9.
-"Of Cubes, and of the Extraction of Cube Roots."

 <span class="art">333</span> To find the cube of $$a+b$$, we have only to multiply its square,
 $$a^2+2ab+b^2$$, again by $$a+b$$, thus;